tymyrddin/purple/source/docs/audits/iso27001/summit.md

 - Management not visibly supporting security?
 - Fix: Leadership engagement, communication, incentives

+Was it a model problem?

+Every control encodes an assumption about the environment it operates in.
+If a finding recurs despite previous corrective actions, the underlying assumption may no longer hold: the environment changed, the threat evolved, or the control was built for conditions that no longer exist.
+Fixing the symptom and updating the procedure addresses two levels.
+Model correction asks the third question: what belief made this gap possible, and does that belief still fit operational reality?
+An access review that accumulates rubber-stamp approvals despite repeated corrective actions is not primarily a training problem.
+It is evidence that the model the control was built on does not match how access decisions actually get made.

 #### Control effectiveness

 Were your preventive, detective, and corrective controls working in practice?